 Table Of Contents

-These release notes are for use with the Cisco WAN Modeling Tools, which include the following subsystems:
+These release notes are for use with the Cisco WAN Modeling Tools.

-–Provisions Cisco WAN products based on topology and permanent virtual circuit (PVC) and soft PVC (SPVC) demand.
+–Provisions Cisco WAN products based on topology and PVC and SPVC demand.

 –Supports MGX software release 5.x and all earlier releases.